ava-labs/awm-relayer/README.md

   `"process-historical-blocks-from-height": unsigned integer`

-  - The block height at which to back-process transactions from the source subnet.
-If the database already contains a later block height for the source subnet, then that will be used instead.
+  - The block height at which to back-process transactions from the source Subnet.
+If the database already contains a later block height for the source Subnet, then that will be used instead.
 Must be non-zero.

 `"destination-blockchains": []DestinationBlockchains`

-- The list of destination subnets to support.
+- The list of destination Subnets to support.
 Each `DestinationBlockchain` has the following configuration:

   `"subnet-id": string`